Saturday, March 30, 2013

 Emotional

 Seoul International Marathon came and went.
-On the night before, Sofi and I decided that we would run the first ten kilometres, something which, conveniently, would deliver us at the doorstep of a local Starbucks :-) Considering the chronic lack of sleep, this turned out to be a good decision as it gave us a taste of a Korean marathon experience but without any of the subsequent physical pain.
+On the night before, Sofi and I decided to run only the first ten kilometres – which, conveniently, would deliver us straight to the doorstep of a local Starbucks :-) Given the chronic lack of sleep, this proved to be a wise decision: we got a taste of the Korean marathon experience without any of the subsequent physical pain.

 And now, little more than ten days later, I find myself back in the United States for two conferences together with Anna and Eddie.
-The first one, the annual meeting of the Western Political Science Association, is a long-standing favourite of mine which over the years has taken me everywhere from Portland to Las Vegas.
-This year, the conference is meeting at Loews Hotel in Hollywood, allowing for a short escape to the Getty Center.
+The first, the annual meeting of the Western Political Science Association, has long been a favourite of mine, taking me over the years from Portland to Las Vegas.
+This year it convenes at the Loews Hotel in Hollywood, allowing for a short escape to the Getty Center.

 Labels: ,